hammie12/primmobilefront/CONTRIBUTING.md

 2. Create a new issue with the 'question' label
 3. Ask in pull request comments

-Thank you for contributing to Prim Mobile!
+Thank you for contributing to Priim Mobile!